Do you know what Google’s Questions and Answers feature is?

 “Do you sell cronuts?”

-Ten minutes go by before a response comes in from a Google Local Guide.
+Ten minutes later, a response comes in from a Google Local Guide.

 Their answer?-a definitive “no.”